lawrencekgrant/broomstick/README.md

 ![build-status](https://secure.travis-ci.org/lawrencekgrant/broomstick.png)

-Lightweight streaming and in-memory caching static file middleware with gzip support for Director.
+Lightweight streaming and in-memory caching static file middleware with gzip and deflate support for Director.

 *Please note, this is not the original version, you can find it [here](http://github.com/ecto/broomstick) by [ecto](https://github.com/ecto).
-This version simply adds gzip support.
+This version simply adds gzip and deflate support.

 ![broomstick](http://i.imgur.com/B2UpG.jpg)